EdgeLake/edgelake.github.io/docs/commands/backgound_services.md

     [participating columns info]
 )&gt;</code></pre>

-**Explanation:**  Subscribe to a broker according to the url provided to receive data on the provided topic.
+**Explanation:**  Subscribe to a broker according to the URL provided to receive data on the provided topic.

 **Examples:**
 <pre class="code-frame"><code class="language-anylog">&lt;run msg client where